agsz5/collapsible_header_menu_poc1/README.md

 # Collapsible Menu header
-Proof of concept for a veri simple top navigation.
+Proof of concept for a veri simple top navigation with a smooth CSS animation (transition).
 BW colors were spiced-up just for fun.

 About
 -----